-MARY JONES,) CV 00-000-XX-XXX
+MARY JONES, ) CV 00-000-XX-XXX

-Plaint iff,)
+Plaintiff, ) )

-Vs.) NOTICE REGARDING ELECTRONIC SERVICE PURSUANT TO L.R.
+VS. ) NOTICE REGARDING ELECTRONIC

+WESTBEST NURSING HOME, ) SERVICE PURSUANT TO L.R.
 5.3

-WESTBEST NURSING HOME,) SERVICEI CROCAIII IO LAR.
-3.3

-Defendant.)))

-,
+Defendant, )

-I agree that all other parties to this litigation may electronically serve me with copies of all documents filed with the Court.
+I agree that all other parties to tall documents filed with the Co nis litigation may electronically serve me with copies of

-Electr onic service shall be accomplished by (include all that apply): × facsimile transmission to [facsimile number]. electronic mail at [electronic mail address] limited to documents created in the following document and word processing formats: леттор гарадина both facsimile transmission to [facsimile number] and electronic mail at [electronic mail address] limited to documents created in the following document and word processing formats: onic service must be accompanied by simultaneous service by mail or commercial of a paper copy of the electronically filed document.
+Electr ronic service shall be accomplished by (include all that apply): facsimile transmission to [facsimile number]. electronic mail at [electronic mail address] limited to documents created in the following document and word processing formats: - both facsimile transmission to [facsimile number] and electronic mail at [electronic mail address] limited to documents created in the following document and word processing formats: Electronic service must be accompanied by simultaneous service by mail or cor carrier of a paper copy of the electronically filed document.
 OR ot agree that other parties to this litigation may electronically serve me with copies documents filed with the Court.
 [Signed] Attorney for [name of party]